autmav/autmav_reviews/summaries/Tracking.md

 1)They conducted a systematic analysis identifying that per-object depth estimation is a major performance bottleneck of current 3D monocular detection and tracking-by-detection methods.
 2)They proposed a novel method that fuses pseudo-LiDAR and RGB information across the temporal domain to significantly enhance per-object depth estimation performance.
 3)They demonstrated that with the enhanced depth, the performance of monocular 3D detection and tracking can be significantly improved.
 4) Future works can include end-to-end training of the proposed method.
-Detectors such as RTM3D with the AB3D tracker, are state-of-the-art.
+PS: Detectors such as RTM3D with the AB3D tracker, are state-of-the-art.

 #### Answers: